billkasius/JetpackWeatherApp/README.md

 A simple Android application built with Kotlin that shows current weather information and forecasts for a given location.
 The app fetches data from a public weather API and displays temperature, humidity, and other relevant weather metrics in a clean, user-friendly interface.

-Features

-    Current Weather: Displays up-to-date weather information for the user's current location or a manually entered city.
-    Forecast: Shows a multi-day weather forecast, including temperature highs, lows, and weather conditions.
-    Search: Allows users to search weather by city name or ZIP code.
-    User-Friendly UI: Modern and intuitive design that is easy to navigate.
-    Error Handling: Alerts the user in case of network connectivity issues or invalid input.

 General Structure

     Language: The project is written in Kotlin.